top of page

 21104_10100926432793066_1161380213_n.jpg

-Roman Pottery Specialist & Director
+Pottery and CBM Specialist & Director

 David's research has focused on the use, impact and economy of artificial light during the Roman period.
 His work on Roman ceramics provides dating evidence, information about trade networks and site function.